daniel-isidro/master_kschool/master_class_35.md

 ### Practical Case - Iberia and BigQuery

-Model options - Auto Class Weight -> useful to create oversampling
+Model options - Auto Class Weight -> useful to create oversampling, 1:1 ratio

+**Score threshold**

+Positive class threshold 	0.5010

+Precision	0.0182 (18%, the model has improved from 5% (in the original dataset there are 5000 positive cases out of 1 Million))

+Recall	0.7192

+Accuracy 	0.8120

+F1 score 	0.0354

+AUC 0.8433